Bard College Institute for Writing and Thinking

 Project description

-“Mapping Unknowns: Writing to Read Primary Sources.”
+“Mapping Boundaries: Writing to Read Primary Sources in Middle School Classrooms.”

 TPS project focus